Returning Adult Students

 - Become familiar with school administrators.
 It will help you to know your financial aid advisor, admissions counselor, and academic advisor.

 - Ask about your educational options.
 Your program may offer night or weekend classes.
 Get to you know your advisor!

 - Get involved.
 Check out organizations with similar professional development goals or special interests.
 There may be people in these organizations that can offer support.
 Center for Student Involvement

 - Be efficient and creative with your study time.
 Utilize shorter time spans to study rather than trying to set aside 2 hours at once.
 Review your notes at lunch or while waiting for a doctor's appointment.
 The amount of possible study time will surprise you.
-Check out other strategies offered by Learning and Assessment Services!
+Check out other strategies offered by Learning Advancements for UNdergraduate Cougars of Houston.

 - Be flexible with your normal routines.
 Don't get stressed out over a dirty house or an overgrown lawn.
 Ask your family or friends to help you out.